vdbg/hubibot/README.md

 * `ADMIN`: can use the same commands as `access_level: SECURITY`, and also admin commands e.g., `/users`, `/groups`, `/refresh`.
 In addition some commands have more detailed output (e.g., `/list`, `/status`).

 A user can only belong to one user group, but a device can belong to multiple device groups and a device group can be referenced by multiple user groups.

-## Running

-### As a Docker container

-To build and run locally,

-* `sudo docker build -t hubibot FolderOfGitClone`
-* Copy `template.config.yaml` to `config.yaml` and edit `config.yaml` by following the instructions in the file
-* Test run (assuming `config.yaml` was copied in FolderOfGitClone) : `sudo docker run -v /path/to/FolderOfGitClone/config.yaml:/app/config.yaml hubibot`
-  This will display logging on the command window allowing for rapid troubleshooting.
-* Recommended run: `sudo docker run -d --name hubibot -v /path/to/FolderOfGitClone/config.yaml:/app/config.yaml --restart=always --memory=100m hubibot`
-* To see logs: `sudo docker container logs -f hubibot`

-### Directly on the device

-To install:

-* `git clone` the repo or download the source code
-* cd into the directory containing the source code
-* Copy the `template.config.yaml` file to `config.yaml`
-* Modify `config.yaml` by following the instructions in the file
-* Run `pip3 install -r requirements.txt`

-To run:

-Interactive mode: `python3 main.py`

-Shorter: `.\main.py` (Windows) or `./main.py` (any other OS).

-As a background process (on non-Windows OS): `python3 main.py > log.txt 2>&1 &`

-To exit: `Ctrl-C` if running in interactive mode, `kill` the process otherwise.

-## Using the bot

-From your Telegram account, write `/h` to the bot to get the list of available commands.

 ## Troubleshooting